SoftUni-Internal/interactive-content/EN/06-Applications-Routing/02-Navigation-for-SPA.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/07.JS-Applications-Routing/En/JS-apps-routing-18-Example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Subscribing means creating a function, which checks at a certain period if there are any changes.
+Subscribing means creating a function that checks at a certain period if there are any changes.

 In our case, we attach the function to the URL.